Looking at the job market can tell you a lot about the economy.

 And for alternative energy, I recommend the Invesco WilderHill Clean Energy ETF (NYSE: PBW).
 This ETF gives you a stake in 40 alternative energy companies all over the world.

-Based on the way things are going in the job market, these companies are going to be growing fast in the near future.
+Based on the way things are going with job growth, these companies are going to be growing fast in the near future.
 That means stocks in these areas will grow as well.

 Editor, Rapid Profit Trader